scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 to express in Pandas.
 For example, the *span* concept that we described in the previous section is a crucial part of many applications.
-The closest analog to a span in Pandas' data model is the ``interval`` type, which represents an inteval using a pair of numbers.
+The closest analog to a span in Pandas' data model is the ``interval`` type, which represents an interval using a pair of numbers.
 When we prototyped some common NLP applications using ``interval`` to represent spans, we needed additional code and data structures to track the relationships between intervals and target strings; as well as between spans and different tokenizations.
-We also needed code to distinguish between intervals measured characters and in tokens.
+We also needed code to distinguish between intervals measured in characters and in tokens.
 All of this additional code negated much of the benefit of the general-purpose tool.

-To reduce the amount of code that users would need to write, we started working on extensions to Pandas to better cover represent NLP-specific data and to support key operations over that data.
+To reduce the amount of code that users would need to write, we started working on extensions to Pandas to better represent NLP-specific data and to support key operations over that data.
 We call the library that we eventually developed *Text Extensions for Pandas*.